 Well once you understand the importance to be able to wait long drying times of oil colours in order to varnish a oil painting let’s go to discover what kind of varnishes we can find on the market.There are two categories of varnishes: varnishes from natural resins and varnishes from synthetic resins.

-Varnishes from natural resins are composed of resins of animal and vegetable origin as well as fossil.
+Varnishes from natural resins are composed by resins of animal and vegetable origin as well as fossil.
 Generally resins of vegetable origin are carved out of trunks incisions of various plants and trees.
 Fossil resins such as those copals are extracted from young fossil amber and therefore they can be considered subfossil resins.
 Such resins are extracted in different parts of the world from different species of trees and they are used to create varnishes and solvents.
 Damar’s resin also called Kauri is pulled out both from fossil plants and living ones and it is soluble in a mixture of ethyl alcohol and ether.
 Schellac however is a resin of animal origin and is obtained from a small parasitic insect.
 Shellac is soluble in alcohol and alkalis and creates a film of high resistence, brilliance and elasticity.

 Varnishes from synthetic resins are composed mostly from a variety of polymers that look alike to vegetable resin.
 The most used synthetic resins are phenolic resin,acrylic,epoxy,vinylester and unsatured polyester resins.
 Synthetic resins have a great durability as well as excellent elasticity and good reversibility.